shahi7/NC-task-notifier/README.md

 - Send task DMs to newly added assignees and notify removed assignees of removal.
 - Retry queue to work around temporary Discord/Nextcloud network failures.

+## Running the system

+The system has two long-running responsibilities:

+- **Poller**: checks Nextcloud regularly and enqueues work.
+- **Bot**: stays connected to Discord and processes queued notifications.

 ## How work flows

 1. A delegator creates or modifies a task in Nextcloud.
-2. The polling script reads new/modified tasks from the tasks calendar.
+2. The poller reads new/modified tasks from the tasks calendar.
 3. The script stores task metadata locally.
 4. A DM job is queued for each target Discord user.
 5. The bot processes the DM queue and sends/follows-up in Discord DMs.